babbtx/consent-demo-js/README.md

 In [consent_prompt.js](consent_prompt.js) we use the API to get the consent prompt language and present a modal to the user.

+### Building a privacy dashboard

+People like to change their minds.
+Maintaining trust with your users means giving them the option to review and update their privacy settings.

+In [consent_panel.js](consent_panel.js) we use the API to retrieve all consent records for the user and display them in the page alongside toggle switches.
+If the user toggles the privacy settings, we use the API to update the record at the server.

 ## Demo